 How Magic Finger Can Turns any Surface into Touch Interface:

-Magic Finger can be used in a number of ways depending upon the device.
+One can use this device in a number of ways depending upon your requirement.

-- Magic Finger can be used to remotely access or control mobile devices especially smartphones.
+- To remotely access or control mobile devices especially smartphones.

 - Tap on the bag to mute a Skype call